yKicchan/routopia/README.md

 // => "https://api.example.com/users"
 ```

-## 📘 Why routype?
+## 📘 Why routopia?

-`routype` brings type-safe route definitions with full inference — including path and query parameters — with minimal code.
+`routopia` brings type-safe route definitions with full inference — including path and query parameters — with minimal code.
 Here’s what makes it special:

 - Autocompletion at the time of definition
 - Fuzzy access with path narrowing on usage
 - Advanced inference through template literal types

-`routype` focuses on declarative and minimal URL construction with strong type safety.
+`routopia` focuses on declarative and minimal URL construction with strong type safety.
-Unlike tools that generate routes from file systems or OpenAPI specs, `routype` emphasizes simplicity and control.
+Unlike tools that generate routes from file systems or OpenAPI specs, `routopia` emphasizes simplicity and control.
 It shines when:

 - You need a clean, typed way to define URLs (e.g., in Next.js API paths or SPA routing)